lixinW/ship-hats-docs/migration/pipeline-templates.md

 Following types of templates will be provided:

-- **End-to-End Reference templates:** An end-to-end CI/CD workflow for a specific use case such as .Net application hosted in Azure App Service, Java application hosted in AWS EC2, etc.
+- **End-to-End templates:** An end-to-end CI/CD workflow for a specific use case such as .Net application hosted in Azure App Service, Java application hosted in AWS EC2, etc.

     ![End-to-End Reference template](./images/template-end-to-end.png)
 - **Modular templates:** A stand-alone basic template for invoking build, test, deploy tools, etc.

     ![Modular template](./images/template-modular.png)

 ## List of Templates